Holy Grail Products (Staples)

 A few notes:

-• VITAMINS: I do not take vitamins to grow my hair.
+- VITAMINS: I do not take vitamins to grow my hair.
 But, I do like vitamins in general and take hair/skin/nails vitamins for overall health.
-My fave is Viviscal (this vitamin also contains iron).
+Right now I am taking Futurebiotics Hair, Skin, and Nails, which I like right now.
 Also, please remember that no matter what you try to get your hair to grow, it doesn’t mean anything if you aren’t using proper hair care practices to RETAIN length.
 Check out my playlist on Health/Growth & Retention for more information on vitamins and healthy hair practices.

 Honorable Mentions – These are products I rebuy on sale or with free shipping.
 Most of my HGs I can either buy on the ground or am able to do hauls with multiple products and get a discount and/or free shipping.
 Mainly, things I can buy from AveYou, Vitacost, Sage, iHerb, etc. These other products are not as readily available and I can live without them (while pouting), but I still like them a lot.